 Arrange an initial appointment with Dean Richardson to have a friendly, informative chat about what you might like from counselling, and what therapies Dean can offer you.

-Dean works within the BACP’s Ethical Framework which means he is under strict guidelines to treat you fairly and ethically, will cause you no harm, will treat you with respect, and, if he cannot help you, will talk with you openly about other options available to you.
+Dean works within the NCS’s Ethical Framework which means he is under clear guidelines to treat you fairly and ethically, will cause you no harm, will treat you with respect, and, if he cannot help you, will talk with you openly about other options available to you.

 Trust in your knowledge of Dean, and your instincts about how you feel working with him when you’re in the room with him (this would apply to any therapist you may be considering).